-Because there are various types of receptacles, trailers equipped with electric motors do not have a plug attached to the wire pigtail at the factory.
-Consult a qualified electrician to determine the type and rating of plug needed and to have it installed (Figures 73 and 74).
+Because there are various types of receptacles, trailers equipped with electric motors have the correct plug installed in the factory.
+Consult a qualified electrician to determine the type and rating of plug needed and to have it installed if replacement is needed (Figures 81 and 82).
 If a longer cord is necessary, use a plug to make the connection between the pigtail and the cord-DO NOT splice the conductors!

-Figure 73 - Motor Wiring Decal
+Figure 81- Motor Wiring Decal

 You will also need to determine the appropriate size of extension cord needed for your application.
-The lengths given in Table 2 are the maximum recommended length for single-phase 220 VAC with a 2% maximum voltage drop.
+The lengths given in Table 8 are the maximum recommended length for single-phase 220 VAC with a 2% maximum voltage drop.
 Consult a qualified electrician if your trailer uses a motor other than a single-phase 7- 1/2 HP motor for proper cord sizes and lengths.

 7-1/2HP Single Phase

 Conductor Size Max Cable Length

 (AWG) (Ft)

 14 NOT

-RECOMMENDED
+14 RECOMMENDED

 12 NOT

-RECOMMENDED
+12 RECOMMENDED

 10 NOT

-RECOMMENDED
+10 RECOMMENDED

 8 240

 6 350

-Table 2-Maximum Length for Electrical Motor Cord Size, 1Ø 220 VAC
+Table 8-Maximum Length for Electrical Motor Cord Size, 1Ø 220

-Figure 74 - Electrical Servicing Decal
+Figure 82- Electrical Servicing Decal